jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 enhancement requests as they are filed.

-On a regular basis, Jupyter contributors (triage reviewers or triagers) review JupyterLab items tagged with ``status: Needs Triage``, starting with the oldest, and determine whether they meet the definition of ready.
+On a regular basis, Jupyter contributors (triage reviewers or triagers) review JupyterLab issues tagged with ``status: Needs Triage``, starting with the oldest, and determine whether they meet the definition of ready.

-Once triaged, if the item is ready, the reviewer removes the ``status: Needs Triage`` label; no additional label is required.
-If there is not enough information in the item as filed, the triage reviewer applies the ``status: Needs Info`` label and leaves ``status: Needs Triage`` in place.
+Once triaged, if the issue is ready, the reviewer removes the ``status: Needs Triage`` label; no additional label is required.
+If there is not enough information in the issue as filed, the triage reviewer applies the ``status: Needs Info`` label and leaves ``status: Needs Triage`` in place.
-If an item has remained in ``status: Needs Info`` for more than 14 days without any follow-up communication, the reviewer should apply ``status: Blocked``.
-A blocked item should be closed after another 14 days pass without a reply that unblocks it.
+If an issue has remained in ``status: Needs Info`` for more than 14 days without any follow-up communication, the reviewer should apply ``status: Blocked``.
+A blocked issue should be closed after another 14 days pass without a reply that unblocks it.

-Our expectation is that every new item should be examined within a week of its creation.
+Our expectation is that every new issue should be examined within a week of its creation.

 Tagging Issues with Labels